lorenzo-mechbau/cellml_split_reaction_diffusion_equation/README.rst

 where |u| is a scalar dependent variable (e.g. concentration of a chemical species), |conductivity_tensor| is a rank-two diffusion tensor, |R| is the reaction term (function of the dependent variable |u|) and |x| and |t| are spatial coordinates and time respectively.

-The reaction term is obtained by solving the following ordinary differential equation (ODE) which describes the rate of generation or depletion of the chemical species.
+The reaction term is obtained by solving the following ordinary differential equation (ODE).

 |rate_eqaution|